-Acelero Learning Wisconsin has been awarded $4.7 million – confirm in funding for a five-year grant in order to add 80 new Early Head Start students to the program, including 24 slots for infants and toddlers in Racine.
+Acelero Learning Wisconsin has been awarded $4.7 million in funding for a five-year grant in order to add 80 new Early Head Start students to the program, including 56 slots in Milwaukee.
+The Milwaukee services will be provided by two child care partners and at Acelero’s existing Capitol Drive location.
 The Acelero Learning Wisconsin (ALW) delegate program operates eight Head Start centers in Milwaukee County and four in Racine County, serving many of the highest need communities in the state of Wisconsin.
-The organization now serves 553 Head Start children and 24 Early Head Start children in Racine, and an additional 615 Head Start children and 112 Early Head Start children in Milwaukee.
+Prior to this expansion, the organization now serves 615 Head Start children and 112 Early Head Start children in Milwaukee, and an additional 553 Head Start children and 24 Early Head Start children in Racine.
 As ALW staff work with low income families in these communities, they experience daily that the need for high quality infant and toddler care is overwhelming.
-In comparison, four year old children in Racine have access to universal Pre-K and three year old children have access to more than 500 Head Start slots.
-Even still, there are only 24 Early Head Start slots funded in Racine – despite the fact that Racine County has the fourth highest population of families in poverty out of Wisconsin’s 72 counties.
+In comparison, four year old children in Milwaukee and Racine have access to universal Pre-K; three year children have access to more than 4,500 collective Head Start slots; but for all but a few hundred families in Milwaukee, parents of low income infants and toddlers only have access to child care subsidy, which does not provide enough funding for services to meet Early Head Start quality standards.

 In order to support this grant, ALWI has partnered with community partners, leaders, and key partners to expand high-quality Early Head Start services.
 Senator Tammy Baldwin has praised the coming expansion: “We have a long tradition of supporting early childhood education in Wisconsin, and I’m proud to see this new investment in our youngest Wisconsinites.
 Head Start and Early Head Start programs make long-lasting differences in the lives of so many families.
 This grant funding will help Acelero Learning build on their work of putting Wisconsin children on a path to success."